- The Ohio State University Moritz College of Law, J.D., 2019, summa cum laude

 - Admitted to practice law only in the states listed above.

-Gretchen received her J.D. summa cum laude from The Ohio State University Moritz College of Law, where she was a member of the Student Bar Association and online editor of the Ohio State Law Journal.
+Gretchen received her J.D. summa cum laude from The Ohio State University Moritz College of Law, where she was a member of the Student Bar Association and an online editor of the Ohio State Law Journal.
 She received her Bachelors of Music summa cum laude from Capital University, conducting her student teaching in band and choir.
-She has been a performer and guest conductor with the Hilliard Community Band, and regularly sings with the Lancaster Chorale.
+She regularly sings with the Lancaster Chorale and is a board member of Early Music in Columbus.

 Honors & Awards